Chilika Lake: Flora and fauna

-The ecological richness of the lake is of great value in preserving the genetic diversity because of the multiplicity of its habitat, flora and fauna.
-(Some are pictured in the photo gallery).
-The Zoological Survey of India (ZSI) surveyed the lake between 1985 and 1988 and identified 800 species of fauna, including many rare, endangered, threatened and vulnerable species, but excluding terrestrial insects.
+The ecological richness of the lake is of value in preserving the genetic diversity because of the multiplicity of its habitat, flora and fauna (see photo gallery).
+The Zoological Survey of India (ZSI) surveyed the lake between 1985 and 1988 and identified 800 animal species, including many rare, endangered and vulnerable species, but excluding terrestrial insects.

-The rare and threatened animal species identified are green sea turtle (EN), dugong (VU), Irrawaddy dolphin (EN), blackbuck (NT), Spoon billed sandpiper (CR), Chilika limbless skink (CR) and fishing cat (VU).
+The threatened animal species identified are green sea turtle (EN), dugong (VU), Irrawaddy dolphin (EN), blackbuck (NT), Spoon billed sandpiper (CR), Chilika limbless skink (CR) and fishing cat (VU).
 24 mammalian species were reported.
 37 species of reptiles and amphibians are also reported.

 Flora

-Recent surveys revealed an overall 726 species of flowering plants belonging to 496 genera and 120 families.
-This represents about one –fourth of the vascular plant species of the Odisha state where some 2900 species altogether are found.
-Fabaceae is the most dominant plant family followed by Poaceae and Cyperaceae.
+Recent surveys revealed 726 species of flowering plants belonging to 496 genera and 120 families.
+This represents about one fourth of the vascular plant species of the Odisha state where some 2900 species altogether are found.

+The flora is dominated by aquatic and sub-aquatic plants with Fabaceae as the dominant plant family followed by Poaceae and Cyperaceae.
 Certain species were found to be characteristic of specific islands.

-The flora is predominantly of aquatic and sub-aquatic plants.
-The species reported are leguminosae, poaceae, and cyperaceae; endemic cassipourea ceylanica; five species of seagrass, and more.